figtools/figgy/things_to_figure_out.md

 These are problems I intend to solve, once I figure out the best way to do it.

 ## Todo:
+- Add licensing all over
 - E2E tests for each binary
+- Break apart CLI and Deploy repos
 - Test release rollback
 - Add automated test with replicate from
 - Make CLI used shared libs.